 In compliance with Federal Law and the Farm Bill, under the Appropriation Acts of 2016, CBD extracted from industrial hemp (less than .3% THC) can be “transported, processed and sold” nationwide.
 Because of this law, consumers are able to obtain CBD products derived from hemp without acquiring a medical marijuana card or without living in a state where cannabis products are sold.
 CBD derived from marijuana plants are not federally legal, and are only accessible in states with pro-cannabis or CBD laws.

 Again, in compliance with Federal Law, CBD derived from industrial hemp can be purchased nationwide.
-Reliable distributors such as The CBDistillery is one of the companies who offers a large variety of CBD oils, vape products, topical creams, and capsules which can be shipped directly to your front door.
+Reliable distributors such as The CBDistillery are one of the companies that offers a large variety of CBD oils, vape products, topical creams, and capsules that can be shipped directly to your front door.
 Unlike purchasing a product in a store, buying CBD online allows the consumer to read customer testimonials prior to making a buying decision.

 Some believe that just because you are purchasing a product from a plant, that is must be safe to use.
 That is not necessarily the case with CBD products.
 Here are four things to remember when choosing a CBD product that is safe for consumption.